 After confirming the selection, TEDDY opens and shows the generated information.

-This brings me already to the end of this post.
 I hope the above gives you a rough idea about the text interface and the syntax.
 There is more to come about it in my future posts as the power of using text input over the graphical input is unbeatable.
 So stay tuned!

 A text interface always looks scary and stressful when being confronted with it the very first time.
 But looking at it from a perspective of efficiency and workflow optimisation it gets obvious that the text interface comes with lots of benefits.
 And even if you are assigning just loads with text input but create the model graphically, you will definitely benefit from reducing the number of clicks.